Ukrainian People's Republic: Establishment of the Hetmanate

-After the coup, the Rada was replaced by the conservative government of Hetman Pavlo Skoropadsky, the Hetmanate, and the Ukrainian People's Republic by a "Ukrainian State" (Ukrainska derzhava).
+After the coup, the Rada was replaced by the conservative government of hetman Pavlo Skoropadsky, and the Ukrainian People's Republic by the Ukrainian State (Hetmanate).
 Skoropadsky, a former officer of the Russian Empire, established a regime favoring large landowners and concentrating power at the top.
-The government had little support from Ukrainian activists, but unlike the socialist Rada, it was able to establish an effective administrative organization, established diplomatic ties with many countries, and concluded a peace treaty with Soviet Russia.
+The government had little support from Ukrainian activists, but unlike the socialist Rada, it was able to introduce an effective administrative organization, established diplomatic ties with many countries, and concluded a peace treaty with Soviet Russia.
 In a few months, the Hetmanate also printed millions of Ukrainian language textbooks, established many Ukrainian schools, two universities, and the Ukrainian Academy of Sciences.

-The Hetmanate government also supported the confiscation of previously nationalized peasant lands by wealthy estate owners, often with the help of German troops.
-This led to unrest, the rise of a peasant partisan (guerrilla) movement, and a series of large-scale popular armed revolts.
-Negotiations were held to garner support from previous Rada members Petliura and Vynnychenko, but these activists worked to overthrow Skoropadsky.
-On 30 July, a Russian Left Socialist-Revolutionary, Boris Mikhailovich Donskoy, with help from the local USRP succeeded in assassinating von Eichhorn, blowing him up in downtown Kiev at a broadlight.

-Due to the impending loss of World War I by Germany and Austria-Hungary, Skoropadsky's sponsors, the Hetman formed a new cabinet of Russian Monarchists and committed to federation with a possible future non-Bolshevik Russia.
-In response, the Ukrainian socialists announced a new revolutionary government, the Directorate, on 14 November 1918.
+One day after Skoropadsky's election, on 30 April 1918 Mykola Vasylenko was appointed the Chairman of Council of Ministers and tasked with the formation of a new government.
+On 7 May the new Council of Ministers confirmed its intentions to attach Crimea to the Ukrainian State, and on 15 May it signed a treaty with Germany and Austria-Hungary, according to which Ukraine would be provided a loan in amount of 400 million karbovanets in exchange for food deliveries from its territory.
+On 18 May the Council of Ministers adopted the law on creation of the State Guard.
+On 23 May peace negotiations started between representatives of Ukraine and Soviet Russia, and on 28 May a plenipotentiary delegation of the Regional Council of Kuban headed by Mykola Ryabovol arrived to Kyiv with a proposal to unify the region with Ukraine.
+On 30 May Minister of Foreign Affairs Dmytro Doroshenko petitioned German ambassador in Ukraine baron Alfons Mumm von Schwarzenstein to allow the incorporation of Crimea into Ukraine.
+That proposal was supported by the Congress of Landowners and Agrarians of Taurida Governorate, which convened in Simferopol on 12 June.